notothen/radpilot/README.md

 very general comments on how that might be achieved.
 However, there are no guarantees whatsoever as to the accuracy of the code and that it works in other situations.
 Feel free to copy parts of the code and adjust it to your own liking.

-An extended log of the project history and details on all input and output files and the R packages used can be found in the LOG file: https://github.com/notothen/radpilot/blob/main/LOG.pdf
+An extended log of the project history and details on all input and output files and the R packages used can be found in the [LOG file](../main/LOG.pdf)

 **If you use any of this code for your own work, don't forget to cite the R package providers (see LOG for a list of the most important packages)!**

-# Applying this code for your own setup
+## Applying this code for your own setup

 In principle you could just use the existing tools from the R packages **SimRAD** (Lepais & Weir 2014) and **bioanalyzeR** (Foley 2021).
 If you want to apply similar calculations as in Christiansen et al. 2021, then start by loading the source script ```recto_REs_and_functions.R``` from the ```scripts``` folder: https://github.com/notothen/radpilot/tree/main/scripts